Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-3/index.md

 1. Site-to-Site VPN (Public internet)
 2. AWS Direct Connect (Private internet)

-The AWS Cloud spans 93 Availability Zones within 29 geographic regions around the world.
+The AWS Cloud spans 93 Availability Zones within 29 geographic regions worldwide.

-**Availability Zone**: A single data center or group of data centers within a region, each with redundant power, networking and connectivity, housed in separate facilities.
+**Availability Zone**: A single data center or group of data centers within a region, each with redundant power, networking, and connectivity, housed in separate facilities.

 **Edge Location**: A site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery